Your basket is currently empty!

 They can provide personalised guidance to ensure you use ivermectin safely and effectively.

-In addition to the initial ivermectin dose, you may require repeat treatments depending on the infection you manage.
+In addition to the initial ivermectin dose, you may require repeat treatments, depending on the type of infection being managed.

-For onchocerciasis, retreatment frequency can be every 6 months for heavy ocular infections or as short as 3 months.
+For onchocerciasis, retreatment frequency can be as frequent as every 6 months for severe ocular infections or as short as 3 months.

 Immunocompromised patients may need more frequent doses.